ishakir/DSON/README.md

 ## Usage

-Currently supports a ruby hash and array data structure and outputs it's representation in DSON ([Doge Serialized Object notation](http://dogeon.org/)).
+Currently supports a ruby object, hash and array data structure and outputs it's representation in DSON ([Doge Serialized Object notation](http://dogeon.org/)).
 By way of an example, try:

     require 'DSON'